Loading…

 Image for Joseph Grace

-Before he marched as a young private during the American Revolution, Joseph Grace II was simply a boy from Methuen—raised between river valleys, meetinghouses, and the clang of his father’s tools.
-Born in 1756, Joseph grew up in a Massachusetts world already stirring with the tensions that would soon erupt into war.
+Before he marched as a young private during the American Revolution, Joseph Grace II was a boy shaped early by loss and labor.
+Born in Methuen, Massachusetts in 1756, he grew up under guardianship after his father’s death, learning responsibility in a world already tightening with the pressures that would soon lead to war.

 $9.99 $7.99 / month